Precosheaves of pro-sets and abelian pro-groups are smooth: Introduction

 \section{Introduction}

+A \emph{presheaf} (\emph{precosheaf}) on a topological space $X$ with values in a category $\mathbb{D}$ is just a contravariant (covariant) functor from the category of open subsets of $X$ to $\mathbb{D}$, while a \emph{sheaf} ( \emph{cosheaf}) is such a functor satisfying some extra conditions.
+Therefore, a (pre)cosheaf with values in $\mathbb{D}$ is nothing but a (pre)sheaf with values in the opposite category $\mathbb{D}^{op}$.

-While the theory of \emph{sheaves} is well developed, and is covered in a plenty of publications, the theory of \emph{cosheaves} is represented much poorer.
-The main reason for this is that \emph{cofiltrant limits} are \emph{ not} exact in the \textquotedblleft usual\textquotedblright\ categories like sets or abelian groups.
+While the theory of sheaves is well developed, and is covered by a plenty of publications, the theory of cosheaves is represented much poorer.
+The main reason for this is that \emph{cofiltrant limits} are \emph{not} exact in the \textquotedblleft usual\textquotedblright\ categories like sets or abelian groups.
 On the contrary, \emph{filtrant colimits} are exact, which allows to construct rather rich theories of sheaves (of sets or of abelian groups).
-Since cosheaves of sets (respectively, of abelian groups) are in fact sheaves with values in the opposite category $\mathbb{SET}^{op}$ (respectively, $\mathbb{AB}^{op}$), the above argument would mean that $ \mathbb{SET}^{op}$ and $\mathbb{AB}^{op}$ are badly suited for sheaf theory.
+To sum up, the categories $\mathbb{SET}$ of small sets and $\mathbb{AB}$ of small abelian groups (Definition \ref{SET,AB}) are badly suited for cosheaf theory.
+Dually, $\mathbb{SET}^{op}$ and $\mathbb{AB}^{op}$ are badly suited for sheaf theory.